TehGM/tehgm.github.io/content/blog/technology/nginx-aspnetcore-rest-grpc/index.md

 }
 {{</highlight>}}

-I also changed the .proto file properties a bit - I set value of "gRPC Stub Classes" to `Server only`, as the service does not need client classes generated - this however is fully optional.
+I also changed the .proto file properties a bit - I set value of **gRPC Stub Classes** to `Server only`, as the service does not need client classes generated - this however is fully optional.

 The gRPC service needs an actual C# service class too, so let's create it next to our .proto file.
 The service class needs to inherit from a class `AdafruitDHT.AdafruitDHTBase` that Visual Studio generated from the .proto file.
-If it doesn't exist, since rebuild the project to trigger class generation.
+If it doesn't exist, rebuild the project to trigger class generation.
 The actual service code is very similar to REST Controller code - we want to keep functionality the same, after all.
 {{<highlight cs>}}
 public class AdafruitDhtGrpc : AdafruitDHT.AdafruitDHTBase